utkarshsinha24/b2b-pmm-claude/README.md

 ## Philosophy

 These skills encode methodology, not just instructions.
 The goal is for Claude to understand *how to think* about a PMM problem — not just follow a template.
-Each skill reflects real B2B SaaS experience across analytics, ad tech, and research platforms.
+Each skill reflects real B2B SaaS experiences, particularly for technical B2B platforms (think API/SDK-based platforms) in AI development, ad tech, and research industries.